fardeen-ahmed/Bug-bounty-Writeups/README.md

 | Chained |<a href="https://medium.com/@kojodaprogrammer/full-account-takeover-ato-a-tale-of-two-bugs-d1b3765ff1de">Full Account takeover (ATO) — a tale of two bugs</a>
 | Chained |<a href="https://gosecure.ai/blog/2021/10/19/a-scientific-notation-bug-in-mysql-left-aws-waf-clients-vulnerable-to-sql-injection/">A Scientific Notation Bug in MySQL left AWS WAF Clients Vulnerable to SQL Injection</a>
 | Chained |<a href="https://notifybugme.medium.com/chaining-an-blind-ssrf-bug-to-get-an-rce-92c09de3c0ba">Chaining an Blind SSRF bug to Get an RCE</a>

-<a href="https://jmrcsnchz.medium.com/howiescalatedatimebasedsqlinjectiontorcebbf0d68cb398">How I Escalated a TimeBased SQL Injection to RCE</a>
+| Chained |<a href="https://infosecwriteups.com/how-i-escalated-a-time-based-sql-injection-to-rce-bbf0d68cb398">How I Escalated a TimeBased SQL Injection to RCE</a>

 <a href="https://infosecwriteups.com/exploitingpasswordresetpoisoningb748797f0661">Exploiting Password Reset Poisoning for account takeover and max bounty!</a>